zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/notifications-and-requests/user-guide/mentioning-users.md

 # Mentioning Users

-Users can "mention" other users by entering the `@` character in front of each user's user name (`@john.smith`) in a blog entry, [a message boards post](../../message-boards/user-guide/creating-message-boards-threads.md), or comments in any app that supports comments.
+Mentioning other users in a DXP asset draws their attention to a particular asset (for example, a _Message Boards_ or blog post or comment) by sending them a notification and a link.
+To "mention" other users, enter the `@` character in front of each user's user name (`@john.smith`) in a blog entry, [a message boards post](../../message-boards/user-guide/creating-message-boards-threads.md), or comments in any app that supports comments.

-## Using the Mentions Function in a _Message Boards_ Thread
+## Using the Mentions Function in a Message Boards Thread

 1. Navigate to the site page where a _Message Boards_ widget has been deployed.
 1. Click on _Add Message_.